 - Land damage - any land contamination creating a significant risk to human health.

-- Water damage - any damage causing: deterioration of the ecological status or potential of a body of surface water; the chemical or quantitative status of a body of groundwater.
+- Water damage - any damage causing: deterioration of the ecological status or potential of a body of surface water; the chemical or quantitative status of a body of groundwater or the environmental status of marine waters.

 - Habitats and species damage - any damage to protected species and natural habitats if it has significant adverse effects on reaching or maintaining the favourable conservation status of the protected species or natural habitat.